Oklahoma State's season lives on.

 Davidson (20-14) led by as many as 14, including a 10-point advantage at halftime.
 The Wildcats led for 26:24 of game time before OSU came storming back.
 The Cowboys rallied to go up 66-62 after a Clary 3-pointer with 9:17 remaining.

 The remainder of the game was a back-and-forth contest.
-OSU eventually pulled away as guard Daniel Guetta hit a 3-pointer, forward Christian Coleman converted a layup, and Guetta added two free throws to help ice the game.
+OSU eventually pulled away as guard Daniel Guetta — who finished with a season-high 11 points — drained a 3-pointer, forward Christian Coleman converted a layup, and Guetta added two free throws to help ice the game.

 With the win, the Cowboys (20-14) advance to face third-seeded Wichita State in the second round, which will take place either Saturday or Sunday in Stillwater.
 OSU has advanced to the quarterfinals in each of its three prior NIT appearances; a win this weekend would put the Cowboys back in familiar territory.